badkeys/keyfinder/thirdpartybugs.md

-During development, some bugs in Python and the Cryptography package were discovered.
+During development, some bugs in other software were discovered.

 Python
 ======